An EEOC class action complaint is a special kind of complaint brought collectively by a group of people against one entity.

 Many attorneys do not have the specialized experience needed to represent you in a class action lawsuit.
 Others may not have the best client reviews.

 Here at the Federal Employment Law Firm of Aaron D Wersing, PLLC, we genuinely care about helping our clients defend their rights.
 We are also passionate that they obtain the compensation that they rightfully deserve.

 On top of that, we have many years of experience assisting federal employees with all kinds of employment issues.

 Together, we can work to ensure that your federal class action lawsuit has the best chance of success.
 Don’t wait.
-Schedule a free consultation with us right away.
+Schedule your consultation with us right away.